matthew-mojira/snazzym/docs/native.md

 Regarding the state of the registers/processor:
 * The accumulator must be in 16-bit mode and the index registers in 8-bit mode.
-  Of course you can change these inside a functoin, but it should be set back to this before returning.
+  Of course you can change these inside a function, but it should be set back to this before returning.
 * The data bank register and direct register must both be 0.
 * The stack pointer should be the same (a pull for every push).
 Essentially,